polygnomial/me210-project/README.md

 While brainstorming for a ball mechanism, we wanted to design something that was simple but also general enough to handle the large megasheep and the action of lifting.
 The mechanism we came up with was a claw actuated by a single servo with interlocking gears to make both sides of the claw move in tandem.
 We printed out two iterations of the claw in order to fine tune the shape and mechanism.
 For the second iteration, we made the claw slightly more compact in the forward-backward direction, increased the slope inside the claw to guarantee that the balls would roll out when it opened, and created a more stable mechanism for attaching the servo to the gear.

 ![Claw](/Images/claw.png)
 ![Claw Mech](/Images/claw2.png)

 ##### Crane

-One of the original goals for our robot was to deposit balls in the upper basket.
+We designed a very large mechanism for moving the claw 12” up to a basket for double points.
 To achieve this, we decided to mount the claw on linear bearings and lift it with a stepper motor paired and a timing belt similar to how many 3D printers work.
-In our design we mistakenly assumed that the robot could be disassembled to meet the size requirement based on a joke in the handout that we read too literally.
-Once we realized our error it was too late to design a new lifting mechanism.
+The official rules stated “your robot may be dismembered to conform to this specification”—this was a point of contention among many of the contenders.
+We interpreted this as “your robot may have some of its members detach during the weigh-in (fitting)”.
+The referees ruled that this interpretation was fraught, so we descoped this subsystem.
+Do datasheets have jokes in them?
+That would be funny.

 ![Crane](/Images/Crane.png)